Guidance

 Suspension of sentence for drug addicts or alcoholics

-If you committed a crime because of drug or alcohol addiction and successfully complete authorised a social/therapeutic rehabilitation programme, the supervisory court can suspend your sentence for 5 years.
+If you committed a crime because of drug or alcohol addiction and successfully complete a recognised social/therapeutic rehabilitation training programme, the supervisory court can suspend your sentence for 5 years.
 This applies if you are sentenced or have a remaining sentence to serve of up to 6 years (4 in some cases).

 Special prison regimes